Understanding NGINX 502 Bad Gateway: PHP-FPM

 Introduction

-The NGINX Error 502 Bad Gateway is a common error among website users.
+NGINX Error 502 Bad Gateway is a standard error among website users.
 There are various possible reasons for this error and different ways to solve it.
-In this article, we will look at the main possible causes and how they can be solved by users and web developers.
+In this article, we will look at the leading possible causes and how users and web developers can solve them.

 Use MetricFire's platform to analyze your system’s performance and troubleshoot errors.
-For more detailed information about MetricFire and how to integrate it with your system, book a demo with our team, sign up on MetricFire for the free trial or read more about how to monitor Your NGINX webserver with Telegraf here.
+Book a demo with our team for more detailed information about MetricFire and how to integrate it with your system; sign up for a MetricFire free trial, or read more about monitoring your NGINX webserver with Telegraf here.

 Key Takeaways